George School: 20th century

+21st century

 On September 18, 2007, Barbara Dodd Anderson, George School Class of 1950, gave a gift of $128.5 million to George School.
 The gift is to be received over twenty years from an irrevocable charitable lead trust and is the single largest gift to an existing private school in U.S. history.
 The gift has its origins with billionaire businessman and philanthropist, Warren Buffett.
 Buffett was a student of Anderson's father, David Dodd, an economist and professor at Columbia University School of Business.
 Dodd became an early investor in Buffett's Berkshire Hathaway.
 Ms. Dodd Anderson, Mr. Buffet, and Mollie Dodd Anderson, granddaughter of Barbara Dodd Anderson, were present for the dedication of the new LEED Gold Certified Learning Commons and Mollie Dodd Anderson Library on October 17, 2009.

 On April 27, 2015, George School became the first preparatory school in the nation to divest its endowment from coal.